Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we explored active learning with multiple oracles to alleviate the manual inspection of manufactured products and the labeling of inspected products.
+This work explored active learning with multiple oracles to alleviate the manual inspection of manufactured products and the labeling of inspected products.
 Our active learning settings can save up to four percent of the manual inspection and data labeling load while not compromising on the quality of the outcome for a quality threshold of p=0.95.
-Furthermore, we compared multiple probability calibration techniques, proposed a probability calibration technique that does not require a ground truth, and two metrics to measure the quality of the model, summarizing its capacity to discriminate between classes and to produce adequate probability scores.
-Through the experiments, we demonstrated that the proposed metrics capture relevant data otherwise summarized in the ECE metric - a popular metric to measure the quality of a probability calibration model.
-Furthermore, the APCS and MPCS metrics capture such information without needing ground truth data.
+It must be noted that labeling savings depend on the machine learning model deployed, the acceptance quality levels, and the quality of the active learning machine oracles under consideration.
+Furthermore, multiple probability calibration techniques were compared, and several new metrics to measure the quality of a calibrator were proposed.
+The metrics enable measuring the calibrators' quality even when no ground truth is available.
+The experiments demonstrated that the proposed metrics capture relevant data otherwise summarized in the ECE metric - a popular metric to measure the quality of a probability calibration model.
+Nevertheless, the behavior of the proposed metrics under concept drift was not studied yet, and we consider it a matter of future research.

 We envision multiple lines of investigation for future work.
-Regarding active learning, we are interested in enriching our current setup by adopting different strategies to decide how interesting an upcoming image is (e.g., learning distance metrics for each class) and enhancing the calibration techniques to display the desired behavior for high-confidence thresholds.
-Regarding probabilities calibration, we will conduct further research regarding the AHPC technique to understand how it can be improved and if using a larger amount of predicted scores can enhance its performance to achieve competitive results against other probability calibration techniques.
-Finally, we will explore how robust the proposed technique is against concept drift and whether it provides advantages against other calibration techniques in such a setting.
+Regarding active learning, we are interested in enriching our current setup by adopting different strategies to decide how interesting an upcoming image is (e.g., learning distance metrics for each class or learning to predict which piece of data would enhance the classifier the most) and enhancing the calibration techniques to display the desired behavior for high-confidence thresholds.
+We will conduct further research on probabilities calibration to understand how the proposed metrics behave when concept drift occurs.
+Finally, we will explore new approximate probability calibration approaches leading to enhanced calibrators when no ground truth is available.

-\bmhead{Acknowledgments} This work was supported by the Slovenian Research Agency and the European Union’s Horizon 2020 program project STAR under grant agreement number H2020-956573.
+\bmhead{Acknowledgments} This work was supported by the Slovenian Research Agency and the European Union's Horizon 2020 project STAR under grant agreement H2020-956573.

-This document is the property of the STAR consortium and shall not be distributed or reproduced without the formal approval of the STAR Management Committee.
-The content of this report reflects only the authors' view.
-The European Commission is not responsible for any use that may be made of the information it contains.